2023 Contest Rules

 2.7 All Participants must be in the weigh-in line at or before 3:00 p.m. on the day of the contest.

-2.10 The top 100 prizes are determined by largest weight and time registered in two categories.
+2.11 The top 100 prizes are determined by largest weight and time registered in two categories.
 Top 50 for large fish, walleye, and northern.
 Top 50 in small fish, crappie, sunfish, and perch.
 In the event of a tie, the first fish registered takes priority.
+In the event that all fish categories are not filled, those prizes will be held for the following year.

 Section 3: Interpretation and Discipline.